olaaustine/awsmultic/README.md

 Documentation - [here](https://docs.aws.amazon.com/AmazonS3/latest/userguide/CopyingObjectsMPUapi.html)

 To copy/upload files from local to a remote S3 bucket:

+Commands -
-Command - `python3 -m bin.upload --bucket awsmulticopy --newf new_folder --file data/census-data.bin`
+`python3 -m bin.upload --bucket awsmulticopy --newf new_folder --file data/census-data.bin`

 Ensure your `~/aws/credentials` has the right keys for this bucket